tesibelda/vcstat/README.md

 # Telegraf execd vcstat input

 vcstat is a VMware vSphere input plugin for [Telegraf](https://github.com/influxdata/telegraf) that gathers status and basic [stats](https://github.com/tesibelda/vcstat/blob/master/METRICS.md) from vCenter using govmomi library (in a similar way to [govc *.info](https://github.com/vmware/govmomi/blob/master/govc/USAGE.md) commands).
 You may use this input in parallel with Telegraf's vsphere input to complement the performance metrics it collects.
-With vcstat input's data you may be able to detect when a node goes from green to red, an HBA goes from link-up to link-down or to know the number of ports used by a Distributed Virtual Switch.
+With vcstat input's data you may be able to detect when a node goes from green to red, an HBA goes from link-up to link-down, to know the number of ports used by a Distributed Virtual Switch or create a basic capacity dashboard.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/tesibelda/vcstat/raw/master/LICENSE)
 [![Go Report Card](https://goreportcard.com/badge/github.com/tesibelda/vcstat)](https://goreportcard.com/report/github.com/tesibelda/vcstat)